Sedum clavatum [SEE-dum, KLAV-ah-tum] is an attractive succulent perennial hailing from Mexico and a member of the Crassulaceae family.

 Size & Growth

 Sedum clavatum grows to be 4” inches tall.
-The plant grows as a groundcover and forms solid mats with bluish-green or pale green leaves.
+The plant grows as a groundcover and forms solid mats with blue-green or pale green leaves.

 The leaf tips become edged in pink or red when stressed by excessively low or high temperatures.